 - 3. Sign a HB 1079 affidavit (written promise) to file an application to become a permanent resident of the United States when eligible to apply

 *Students granted deferred Action for Childhood Arrivals (DACA) must also complete and sign the HB 1079 affidavit.

 The Washington Student Achievement Council has provided a new state application for students who are unable to complete a FAFSA due to their immigration status.
 This free application--known as the Washington Application for State Financial Aid, or the WASFA—will allow non-citizens to apply for student financial aid in Washington State.
-“WASFA replaces the FAFSA for undocumented students in Washington State” Upon successful completion of a WASFA, the college(s) chosen by the student will use the financial information provided in the application to determine eligibility to receive the Washington State Need Grant.
+“WASFA replaces the FAFSA for undocumented students in Washington State” Upon successful completion of a WASFA, the college(s) chosen by the student will use the financial information provided in the application to determine eligibility to receive the Washington College Grant.

 *Please note that the information provided by the student to the institution and the WASFA is protected and will not be shared with a third party, since it is protected through FERPA.